 BAKING TIPS TO MAKE THE PERFECT GINGERSNAP COOKIE:

 - Use vegetable oil.
 This has a big effect on the texture of the cookie.
 I have used canola oil before but the cookies tend to end up a little crunchier

 - Proper measuring for this recipe is essential.
 For the oil, molasses and really any liquid use a glass measuring cup you can pour from.
 I use Pyrex cups with the measurements on the side.
 Using a glass cup like this allows you to get to eye level and see that the liquid measurement is level and exact.

 - For the dry ingredients, use metal or plastic measuring cups that are level along the top.
 Scoop the dry ingredients in and use the handle of a knife or spoon to sweep across the top to make sure you have a level and even measurement.
 Again baking is a science and exact measurements matter.

-- When adding the dry ingredients to the wet ingredients for this Ginger Snap recipe I like to use a large sieve.
-I lie the sieve over top of the bowl that contains the wet ingredients and add all the dry ingredients on top.
+- When adding the dry ingredients to the wet ingredients while making this recipe for Gingersnap Cookies I like to use a large sieve.
+Lie the sieve on top of the wet ingredient bowl and add all the dry ingredients on top.
 Then gently stir the dry ingredients through the sieve and into the wet.
 This way you know all the spices are combined evenly and there will not be any flour clumps.

-My son has declared these are his favourite food and believes he could survive on these cookies alone for the rest of his life.
-They are so delicious so each batch makes about 4 dozen in this one recipe.
+My son has declared these are his favourite cookies.
+He believes he could survive on these cookies alone for the rest of his life.
+They are so delicious and make about 4 dozen in this one recipe.
 Lots to share with family and friends… that is if you are WILLING to share!

-Update… these Skor Bit Meltaway Cookies are now a contender for best cookie according to Zach!
+Update… these Skor Shortbread Meltaway Cookies are now a contender for best cookie according to Zach!

-If you like this recipe as much as my family does please give it a 5 star rating.
+Like this recipe as much as my family does?
+Please give it a 5-star rating.

 - 2 cups pastry flour